-On EISA the LAN91C111 is accessed as a 32 bit I/O slave, along with a Slave DMA type "C" data path option.
-As an I/O slave, the LAN91C111 uses asynchronous accesses.
+On EISA the LAN91C113 is accessed as a 16 bit I/O slave.
+As an I/O slave, the LAN91C113 uses asynchronous accesses.
 In creating nRD and nWR inputs, the timing information is externally derived from nCMD edges.
 Given that the access will be at least 1.5 to 2 clocks (more than 180ns at least) there is no need to negate EXRDY, simplifying the EISA interface implementation.
-As a DMA Slave, the LAN91C111 accepts burst transfers and is able to sustain the peak rate of one doubleword every BCLK.
-Doubleword alignment is assumed for DMA transfers.
-The LAN91C111 will sample EXRDY and postpone DMA cycles if the memory cycle solicits wait states.